• Skip to primary navigation

 🥖Why bake these buns

 I love trying new bread recipes!
 Making these buns with cheese created a fluffy and flavorful bread.
-These cheese buns are far from dense and make a great choice for burger buns.
+These cheese buns are far from dense and make a great choice for burger buns (as good as my sourdough hamburger buns!).
 Try them if:

 • You’re looking for an easy and cheesy cheese burger bun;

-• In need of a treat to add to your kid’s lunchbox;
+• You're in need of a treat to add to your kid’s lunchbox;

 • You want a kid-friendly snack that you can bake with your little ones!

-These and my soft challah buns are my favorite for sandwiches!
+These cheesy buns, overnight focaccia rolls and my soft challah rolls are my favorites for sandwiches!

 📃Ingredients